Fan takes Rory McIlroy's club in odd moment at Scottish Open

 "The players laughed it off, saying they knew he wasn’t a golfer when they saw his grip," David Wilson, who was among those how witnessed the incident, said in The Scotsman newspaper.

-Jon Rahm, fresh off a win at the PGA Championship, finished the first round Thursday in first place.
+Jon Rahm, fresh off a win at the U.S. Open, finished the first round Thursday in first place.

 Justin Thomas and Lee Westwood finished the first round tied for second place, both shooting a 65.